History of the National Hockey League on United States television: 1992–94 (ABC, NBC, and ESPN)

-These broadcasts (just as the case was with the 1999–2004 package) were essentially, time buys by ESPN.
+These broadcasts (just as was the case with the 2000–2004 package) were essentially, time-buys by ESPN, In other words, ABC would sell three-hour blocks of airtime to ESPN. who in return, would produce and distribute the telecasts.
+Overall, ABC averaged a 1.7 rating for those two seasons.
 The main difference is that the graphics were ABC Sports' instead of the ones seen on ESPN National Hockey Night.
-In later years, the roles would be reversed as ESPN's graphical style would be used with the exception of intermission reports.
+In later years, the roles would be reversed as ESPN's graphical style would be used except for intermission reports.
 ABC even used ESPN's theme music for the 1992–1994 coverage.